the-suri-project/suri-docs-old/docs/protocol/records/format.md

 ```

 The protocols are expressed by indicating the highest level first to facilitate the
-searching process.
+search process.
 Moreover, each protocol is followed by an optional argument in
 parentheses in case the protocol needs it.

 ```:no-line-numbers